scummvm/scummvm/README.md

   * The Movies directory from each CD
   * A copy of the Escape from Monkey Monkey Island update EXE You will need a patch specific to the EMI version you're using:
+  * "EFMI Installer" if you have the Mac version of EMI.

 Language   | URL
 ---------- |---------------------------------------------------------